 Plenty of rewards cards

 are completely legitimate.
-The Capital One® QuicksilverOne® Cash Rewards Credit Card, for example, offers cardholders 1.5 percent cash back on every purchase.
+The Capital One® QuicksilverOne® Cash Rewards Credit Card, for example, offers cardholders 1.5 percent cash back on every purchase, every day.
 Less-above-board offers rope in unsuspecting people with tempting rewards only to blindside them with hidden fees or sudden rate hikes.

 According to the Consumer Financial Protection Bureau, credit card companies are required to disclose important information such as fees for balance transfers or purchase transactions.
 This doesn't prevent shady companies from hiding this information deep within the fine print, so it's important to read everything — not just the marketing materials.

 Everyone wants to feel like a VIP.
 Unfortunately, some companies dangle that carrot to entice people to sign up for sketchy credit cards.

 If a company you've never heard of claims you've qualified for a credit card with some sort of special status — whether it's "VIP," "gold," "platinum," etc. — consider it a major red flag.
 Companies that make these types of offers are usually scammers waiting for someone to take the bait.

 Many credit card companies do offer VIP-type status upgrades: Capital One, Barclaycard, and Simmons Bank, for example, offer rewards for users who frequently stay in hotels or travel.
 The key difference is that you have to earn those upgrades.

 For example, the JetBlue Card gives cardholders three points for every dollar spent on JetBlue purchases.
 Any credit card company that offers free rewards for simply signing up is likely not on the up and up.